Ross Elliott Surveying

 RICS Home Survey – Level 3

 Level 3 reports are more comprehensive and provide more advice.
-They are suitable for a larger, complicated, older or run-down property, an unusual or altered building, or if you’re planning major works or a full refurbishment.
+They are suitable for a larger, complicated, older or run-down property, an unusual or heavily altered building, or if you’re planning major works or a full refurbishment.
 They are also more suitable to a property of non traditional construction.

 The extra detail of a Level 3 survey can help you plan future works more carefully and understand the building in depth.
 Level 3 reports describe the form of construction and materials in detail, especially for older and historic buildings, outline remedial options, propose a timescale for necessary work, discuss future maintenance, identify risks of parts not inspected, and prioritise issues.